lampros-m/docker-tool/README.md

 If we make some calls to these containers by theri public port, we can receive the results of the web apps they host as also as to monitor the values of CPU and memory they allocate through the monitor.

+Also the tool can

+    Stop, Kill, Restart

+any of the already existing containers